code1999king/Personal-Finance-Tracker-Project/ReadMe.md

 The application uses a relational database with four tables, focusing on simplicity and data integrity.
 **Key design highlights:**
 * User specific data is supported, by having `UserID` foreign key in tables.
-* **Un-categorized transactions** are supported, by keeping both `ExpenseCategoryID` and `IncomeCategoryID` foreign keys nullable.
+* **Uncategorized transactions** are supported, by keeping both `ExpenseCategoryID` and `IncomeCategoryID` foreign keys nullable.
-* Current balance is cached in Users table to optimize performance, and reduce calculations.
+* The current balance is cached in thr `Users` table to optimize performance, and avoid repeated calculations.
 * Negative amount -> Transaction is considered as **expense**, and can't be linked to income category.
 * Positive amount -> Transaction is considered as **income**, and can't be linked to expense category.